 Safir International School is licensed from the Ministry of Education in Turkey, and accredited by AdvancED.
 This allows our students to study at any school or university in Turkey or abroad.
 We offer the American curriculum based on the California State standards.
-In addition to our core subjects which are English, Math, Science, and Social studies, we offer Islamic studies, History, Art, PE, Music, ICT, Arabic and other world Languages among other subjects.
+In addition to our core subjects which are English, Maths, Science, and Social studies, we offer Islamic studies, History, Art, PE, Music, ICT, Arabic, and other world Languages among other subjects.
 These subjects are delivered to our students by highly qualified and skilled teachers.

 Our teachers are the most important asset at our school, that’s why we make sure that we only hire the best and the most skilled ones.
 In addition to providing regular training on classroom management, modern assessment methods, and the integration of technology in the classroom.
 We use this strategy to provide our teachers with the academic, social and emotional needs for our students.